RMI Announces Key Leadership Changes to Continue Scaling Carbon-Free Solutions in Transport and Climate Technology

-“Carbon-Free Mobility and the India Program are closely connected, and Clay’s deep experience with the India Program will be a critical asset in this role.
-I am looking forward to having his experience, breadth of knowledge, and perspective leading the Carbon-Free Mobility team,” said Jon Creyts, RMI’s chief program and strategy officer.
+“Carbon-Free Transportation and the India Program are closely connected, and Clay’s deep experience with the India Program will be a critical asset in this role.
+I am looking forward to having his experience, breadth of knowledge, and perspective leading the Carbon-Free Transportation team,” said Jon Creyts, RMI’s chief program and strategy officer.

 Brant Richards is being promoted to the role of managing director of D3.
 He joined D3 in early 2021 as its first chief operating officer, leading P&L and operations initiatives and developing the heart of D3’s accelerator and market-making programs.
 He brings over two decades of experience in climate technology commercialization.